SocketCluster/socketcluster-website/README.md

-SocketCluster Sample App
+SocketCluster Website
 ======

-This is a sample SocketCluster app.
+This is the http://socketcluster.io website.
+Contributions are welcome.